acloudfan/Amazon-RDS-Aurora-Postgres-v1/global/README.md

 Why we can't use Bastion host in PRIMARY region?
 ------------------------------------------------
 1. We will need connectivity between the Primary & Secondary VPC
-2. Secondary cluster rdsa-Gsecurity-group-internal will need to allow host to connect
+2. Secondary cluster rdsa-security-group-internal will need to allow host to connect

 1. Logon to the bastion host in SECONDARY region
 ------------------------------------------------